 Under Pennsylvania’s home schooling law, any parent who has earned a high school diploma or G.E.D. and who has not been convicted of a heinous crime within the past five years may teach their own children.

 If you intend to provide a program of home schooling for your child, you must comply with the following:

 Register your Child as a Home Schooled Student

-1. Submit a notarized affidavit of the parent or guardian or other person having legal custody of the child or children, filed prior to the commencement of the home education program and annually thereafter on August 1 to Dr. Eleanor DiMarino-Linnen, Director of Pupil Services & Special Education, that includes:
+1. Submit a notarized affidavit of the parent or guardian or other person having legal custody of the child or children, filed prior to the commencement of the home education program and annually thereafter on August 1 to Dr. Frances K. Garner, Director of Student Services, that includes:

 A Sample Affidavit can be found on the Pennsylvania Department of Education Website.

 2. Provide an outline of proposed education objectives by subject area for each child.